 The Company is currently managed by a board of eleven directors.
-The three-year term of the Board of Directors in office commenced on 18 April 2012 when the Shareholders' Meeting determined that the new Board of Directors should have 11 members, and appointed, using the slate voting mechanism, the first 9 candidates on the slate submitted by the Board of Directors and the first 2 candidates on the slate submitted by the shareholder Clubtre S.p.A.
+The three-year term of the Board of Directors in office commenced on 16 April 2015 when the Shareholders' Meeting determined that the new Board of Directors should have 11 members and appointed them using the slate voting mechanism.